NOTE » Omar premieres at the 2022 Festival, running May 27 – June 12.

-On May 22, Spoleto Festival USA’s 44th season will open with a world premiere, a newly commissioned opera by Rhiannon Giddens, a Grammy winning singer, songwriter, and banjoist known for exploring the legacy of African-American folk traditions.
+On May 27, 2022, Spoleto Festival USA’s 46th season will open with a world premiere—a newly commissioned opera by Rhiannon Giddens, a Grammy winning singer, songwriter, and banjoist known for exploring the legacy of African-American folk traditions.
 Giddens has been tapped to mold the opera—creating the libretto and writing the music—and Michael Abels, an American composer who wrote the music for Jordan Peele’s acclaimed films Get Out and Us, is working closely with Giddens to develop the score.
-The opera, currently untitled, is based on the life and autobiography of Omar Ibn Said.
+The opera, titled Omar, is based on the life and autobiography of Omar Ibn Said.

 Who was Omar Ibn Said?